LewisProjects/RedditVideoMakerBot-website/docs/prerequisites.md

 ![image](<.gitbook/assets/image (2) (1).png>) ![image](<.gitbook/assets/image (4).png>)

-Alternatively, you can download Python from the Microsoft Store (not recommended, it's an outdated version and not supported by the official developers).
+Alternatively, you can download Python from the Microsoft Store.

 Finally, you can download Python using a Package Manager (e.g., [Chocolatey](https://chocolatey.org/)) by running the following command: